Jumanos: Enigma

 Cabeza de Vaca may have encountered the Jumano in 1535 near La Junta, the junction of the Conchos River and Rio Grande at Presidio, Texas.
 He describes his visit to the "people of the cows" in one of the towns, but these may have been the settled Indians of La Junta.
 They were people "with the best bodies that we saw and the greatest liveliness."
-He described their cooking method, in which they dropped hot stones into prepared gourds to cook their food, rather than using crafted pottery.
-This method of cooking is common among the nomads of the Great Plains, for whom pottery was too heavy to be carried and used extensively.
-For this reason, scholars think he may have been describing the seminomadic Jumano.
+He described their cooking method, in which they dropped hot stones into prepared gourds to cook their food, rather than cooking in pottery.
+Their cooking technique was common among the nomads of the Great Plains, for whom pottery was too fragile to be transported.
+For this reason, scholars think he may have been describing the semi-nomadic Jumano.

 The Spanish explorer Antonio de Espejo first used the term Jumano in 1582, to refer to agricultural peoples living at La Junta.
 This area was a trade crossroads and seems to have attracted numerous Indians of different tribes, of which the Jumano were one group.
 Among the other names the Spanish used for Indian groups near La Junta were the Cabris, Julimes, Passaguates, Patarabueyes, Amotomancos, Otomacos, Cholomes, Abriaches, and Caguates.
-A member of Espejo's expedition identified as Jumano the buffalo-hunting people they encountered on the Pecos River near Pecos, Texas.
+A member of Espejo's expedition identified some bison-hunters whom they encountered on the Pecos River near Pecos, Texas as being Jumano.

 The hunters were known to have close relations with the Indians at La Junta, but whether they were full-time bison-hunting nomads, or lived part of each year in La Junta is uncertain.
 Charles Kelley has suggested that the sedentary people living at La Junta were Patarabueye and the bison hunters were Jumano.
 In this scenario, the nomadic Jumano maintained close relations—and possibly spoke a similar language—with the people living at La Junta, but were distinct from them.
 From their recognized homeland between the Pecos and Concho Rivers in Texas, the Jumano traveled widely to trade meat and skins to the Patarabueye and other Indians in exchange for agricultural products.